 Our primary measure of asthma symptom control was defined according to the most recent GINA guideline [22].
-Raw data from individual participant responses on the following questions were used: In the past four weeks has the patient had: daytime asthma symptoms more than twice a week?; night-time waking due to asthma?; SABA reliever for symptoms more than twice a week?; any activity limitation due to asthma?.
+Raw data from the following questions were used: In the past four weeks has the patient had: daytime asthma symptoms more than twice a week?; night-time waking due to asthma?; SABA reliever for symptoms more than twice a week?; any activity limitation due to asthma?.
 GINA symptom control scores were grouped into well controlled (score 0), partly controlled (score 1-2) or uncontrolled (score 3-4).

 Individuals were excluded (n=13) if complete data were not available for calculation of the GINA symptom control score.
 For statistical analysis of the association with bullying, scores were dichotomised into well controlled (score 0) versus not well controlled (score 1).

 Control according to the Childhood-Asthma Control Test (C-ACT) was also calculated [23].
-C-ACT comprises three parental-reported items and four child-reported items, with a potential score of 0-27.
 A score of 19 was considered uncontrolled, and 20 indicated controlled asthma [23].
 Children with incomplete questionnaire data for C-ACT calculation were excluded from the analysis (n=229).
 See Appendix 1.

 Overall Assessment of Asthma by Parents and Children